mosaicml/composer/composer/models/deeplabv3/README.md

 ## Training Hyperparameters

-We provide two sets of hyperparameters for DeepLabv3+ trained on the ADE20k dataset.
+We tested two sets of hyperparameters for DeepLabv3+ trained on the ADE20k dataset.

 ### Typical ADE20k Model Hyperparameters